What is the Yomo interest rate?

 Is my money protected?

-Since our Prime Broker is based in the EU, we’re working to ensure all client assets are covered a European financial compensation scheme.
+Since our Prime Broker is based in the EU, we’re working to ensure all client assets are covered by a European financial compensation scheme.
 We expect this to be confirmed shortly, and will update everyone signed up ahead of launch.

 How do you approach security?